KaraniWachira/GumzoSocialApp/README.md

 ## Technologies Used

-- **Frontend**: The frontend of the app is built using React.js, HTML, CSS, and JavaScript.
-It utilizes modern UI libraries and frameworks for a responsive and interactive user interface.
+- **Frontend**: The frontend of the app is built using React.

 - **Backend**: The backend is developed using Node.js and Express.js.
-It interacts with a MSSQL database to store and retrieve user information, posts, and other data.

-- **Authentication**: User authentication is implemented using JWT (JSON Web Tokens) for secure and stateless authentication.
+- **Database**:  It interacts with a MsSQL database to store and retrieve user information, posts, likes & comments.

-- **Real-time Updates**: Real-time functionality is achieved using WebSockets or a similar technology to provide instant notifications and live updates.
+- **Authentication**:  User authentication is implemented using Joi.

-- **Image and Video Hosting**: The app utilizes cloud-based storage services (e.g., Amazon S3) to handle image and video uploads and hosting.
+- **Image and Video Hosting**: The app utilizes cloudinary to handle image and video uploads.

 ## Getting Started